Mount St. Mary’s University

 College Highlights

-Learning begins in the classroom and moves quickly into authentic settings.
-Courses are designed to include internships, research, clinicals and simulations, studio and lab work, and community projects, so students practice skills with real audiences and real accountability.
+At Mount St. Mary’s learning begins in the classroom and moves quickly into authentic settings.
+Courses are designed to include internships, research, clinicals and simulations, service, studio and lab work, and community projects, so students practice skills with real audiences and real accountability.
 Advising and the Career Center coordinate timing across semesters to help students stack experiences and build a credible portfolio before graduation.

-Examples range widely.
+Thanks to the small, close-knit environment, each student’s experience is unique.
 Cybersecurity students follow a mapped degree plan that advances from systems and networking into incident response.
 Health-focused undergraduates can start in health science and continue into partner nursing pathways, while the School of Health Professions provides context for those considering graduate clinical training.
-Entrepreneurially minded students turn to the Palmieri Center for workshops, mentoring, and startup immersion that pairs naturally with business and liberal arts coursework.
+Entrepreneurially minded students turn to the Palmieri Center for Entrepreneurship for workshops, mentoring, and startup immersion that pairs naturally with business and liberal arts coursework.

 ENROLLMENT BY ETHNICITY